VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 **Supported Strapi versions**:

-- Strapi v4.0.4 (recently tested)
+- Strapi v4.0.5 (recently tested)
+- Strapi v4.x

-This plugin is not working with v3.x.
+_This plugin is not working with v3.x._

 It may or may not work with the older Strapi v4 versions, these are not tested nor officially supported at this time.

 **We recommend always using the latest version of Strapi to start your new projects**.